peterbourgon/peter-bourgon-org/src/go-for-industrial-programming/index.md

 reader’s ability to understand and mentally model the program.

-Accordingly, and in deference to read-optimization and maintenence costs, I think the ideal Go program has little to no package global state, preferring instead to enumerate dependencies explicitly, through constructors.
+Accordingly, and in deference to read-optimization and maintenance costs, I think the ideal Go program has little to no package global state, preferring instead to enumerate dependencies explicitly, through constructors.
 And since the only job of func init is to initialize package global state, I